chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 ```
 :::

-Let's plot a multi-panel plot with the haplotypes on top and the genes underneath.
+Great - now let's plot a multi-panel plot with the haplotypes on top and the genes underneath.
 Because the haplotypes are plotted in
 SNP index positions, we'll also need some join-y segments to show us where they are.
 For customised plots like this, you
 usually need to go low level.
 This tutorial uses base R graphics to do this, but the techniques should apply to other
 systems as well.